Requirements for a Bachelor's Degree

 Declaring Additional Majors (Optional)

 Students who wish to complete the requirements of more than one major are expected to declare the additional major(s) by April 15th of their junior year.
 Students may add an additional major by completing the online Program of Study form.
-When adding an additional major not in the same school as the student's primary major, students are not required to meet with an academic advisor before declaration.

 A student with a double major receives the degree (B.A./B.S.) associated with the student's primary major.
 Completing a second major does not entitle the student to a second degree.
 The completion of additional majors is recorded on the transcript and diploma.
 When completing a double major, students need only satisfy the school degree requirements affiliated with the school of their primary major.
+When adding an additional major outside of the school of their primary major, students are not required to meet with an academic advisor before the request is processed.
+KSAS students who declare an additional major in WSE will be assigned another professional academic advisor in WSE, who advises them on their WSE major only.

 Declaring a Minor (Optional)